-The replacement of a player in Doubles, or of one or two players in Triples, is permitted only up to the official announcement of the commencement of the competition (gun, whistle, announcement, etc.), on condition that the replacement/s was/were not previously registered in the competition as belonging to another team.
+The replacement of a player in Doubles, or of one or two players in Triples, is permitted before the official announcement of the commencement of the competition (gun, whistle, announcement, etc.), on condition that the substitute(s) was/were not previously registered in the competition as belonging to another team.

-Article 35, Penalties
+Article 35.
+Penalties

-For non-observation of the rules of the game the players incur the following penalties:
+For non-observation of the rules during a game, the players incur the following penalties:

-1) Warning; which is officially marked by the umpire presenting a yellow card to the player at fault.
+1) Warning, which is officially marked by an umpire presenting a yellow card to the player at fault.